 It’s not just Barbie, either.
 In 2018, Moshi Monsters made a move into the same space when they released content on the highly popular app Calm.
 Other manufacturers entering the space include Max Mindpower, which sells apps and mindfulness toys for children and teens.

-And even though I personally believe that the Meditating Barbie is a cheap cash-in with little real benefit for children, there certainly is potential for so-called mindful toys to help children learn to meditate and to protect their mental health.
+I personally believe that the Meditating Barbie is a cheap cash-in with little real benefit for children.
+However, there certainly is potential for so-called mindful toys to help children learn to meditate and to protect their mental health.

 This trend in meditation and mindfulness toys has seen the release of everything from meditation video games to stuffed teddies that tell children to breathe.

-The core ideas that unites mindfulness toys for kids is that they teach children to take a moment, to stop, and simply to breathe.
+The core ideas that unites mindful toys is that they teach children to take a moment, to stop, and simply to breathe.
 This is the core of the practice.
-It’s a practice in which we simply focus on the mind as a way to quiet ourselves inside, a sort of defensive maneuver against the constant barrage of information that assaults us all day.
+It’s a practice in which we simply focus on the mind to quiet ourselves inside.
+By being mindful we reduce the effects of information overload and stress.

-The problem I had with Breathe With Me Barbie is that it is essentially the same-old Barbie adapted to the current trend of wellness.
-The only thing it does it tells children to breathe.
+The problem I had with Breathe With Me Barbie is that it is the same-old Barbie adapted to the current trend of wellness.
+The only thing it does is tell children to breathe.
 There is shockingly little content of any real value to it.

 Other manufacturers, however, have taken things in a positive direction.

-The key to a successful meditation toy for kids, in my opinion, is to get kids to recognise their feelings and to discuss them, with parents and teachers, and to encourage them to try various exercises.
+The key to a successful meditation toy for kids, in my opinion, is to get kids to recognise their feelings and to discuss them with parents and teachers.

-Let’s take a look at my pick of the best meditation and mindfulness toys.
+Let’s look at my pick of the best meditation and mindfulness toys.